 Shawn Van Sluys

-Shawn Van Sluys is the Executive Director of Musagetes, a philanthropic foundation that experiments in small Canadian and European cities with ways to connect communities more deeply with the arts and creativity.
+Shawn Van Sluys is the the Editor-in-Chief of ArtsEverywhere and the Executive Director of Musagetes, a philanthropic foundation that experiments in small Canadian and European cities with ways to connect communities more deeply with the arts and creativity.
 The foundation’s mandate is to make the arts more central and meaningful in people’s lives, in their communities and societies.
 He joined Musagetes as its first Executive Director in January 2009.
 Prior to that, he was the first Executive Director of the Canadian Art Museum Directors’ Organization, a national arts-service organization that represents 85 museum directors.
 Shawn studied art history at the University of Lethbridge.
 He is the President of the Guelph Jazz Festival and on the board of the Ammirato Culture House in Lecce, Italy.
-As a member of the Executive Team of the International Institute for Critical Studies in Improvisation (IICSI) at the University of Guelph, he leads the Practice-Based Research working group.
+He is a member of the Executive Team of the International Institute for Critical Studies in Improvisation (IICSI) at the University of Guelph.

 Wanda Nanibush is an Anishinaabe-kwe image and word warrior, curator and community organizer living in her territory of Chimnissing.
 Currently, Nanibush is a guest curator at the Art Gallery of Ontario and is touring her exhibition The Fifth World, which opens January 2016 at the Kitchener-Waterloo Art Gallery.
 The island life allows her to finish upcoming projects, including a film called A Love Letter to My People, a documentary on Gerald Vizenor, a book called Violence No More (Arp Press), an anthology of Indigenous Curatorial Writing and more.